 Blogging is absolutely a real job.
 Is it a traditional career path?
 No. Is it a real job?
 Yes.
 Does it have amazing perks?
 Yes.
 Do you see all the work that goes into it?
 No.

 Let me tell you a little bit about blogging as a job.
 The photos, Stories and posts you see… are the end product.
 What you don’t see is everything leading up to those moments.
 Bloggers are all entrepreneurs.
 We own our own businesses.
+Some of us even have the desire to enroll onto this chad kimball google maps course to learn new skills that will allow us to grow our business, our online presence, and even our bank accounts.
+When it comes to blogging, and eventually doing this all of the time, the skills that you can learn on courses like this, especially when it comes to making the most of Google, has never been more important.
+It is essentially a full-time job.
 We are accountants, SEO specialists, graphic designers, photographers, negotiators, marketers, and a million other things.
 We have contracts and deadlines and invoices and emails and all the things other people have at their traditional jobs.
 Except benefits.
 And paid time off.
 And job security.
 And steady paychecks.

 Just because a job has GREAT perks doesn’t negate the validity of the work.
 Just because you get some great benefits from your job doesn’t mean that your job doesn’t have challenges.
 Yes, blogging has amazing perks.
 Better perks than most jobs!!
 You get to go on great trips and are gifted awesome products.
 You get to shop and try new things, eat at cool places, go to amazing hotels.
 EVERY job has perks.
 But it’s important to know that these perks all have strings.